 But as we all know, catching a flight isn’t all smooth sailing.

 Airports are not friendly places.
 At best they are acceptable; at worst, diabolical.
 They offer an irksome array of automated processes, uncomfortable seating and overpriced meals.
-Most passengers seek to spend as little time in them as possible, opting for expensive upgrades to expedite the check-in process and ensure they board the plane before anyone else.
+Most passengers seek to spend as little time at the airport as possible, opting for expensive upgrades to expedite the check-in process and ensure they board the plane before anyone else.

 Trains, on the other hand, boast a unique charm grounded in the country and culture they are travelling through.